All About Retail Salespersons

 The states with the most job growth for Retail Salesperson are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.

-The salary for Retail Salespersons ranges between about $18,400 and $41,530 a year.
+The average yearly salary of a Retail Salesperson ranges between $18,400 and $41,530.

 Retail Salespersons who work in District of Columbia, Washington, or Hawaii, make the highest salaries.